-This Annex I dated 20 May 2025 should be read in conjunction with, and forms part of, the Supplement for the Fund dated 20 May 2025.
+This Annex I dated 20 May 2025 should be read in conjunction with, and forms part of, the Supplement (the "Supplement") for Osmosis Developed Core Equity Transition Fund (the "Fund") dated 20 May 2025.
 All capitalised terms herein contained shall have the same meaning in this Annex I as in the Supplement unless otherwise indicated.

-The Directors of the ICAV accept responsibility for the information contained in the Prospectus and this Supplement and Annex I. To the best of the knowledge and belief of the Directors (who have taken all reasonable care to ensure that such is the case) such information is in accordance with the facts and does not omit anything likely to affect the import of such information.
-The Directors accept responsibility accordingly.
+The Directors of the ICAV, whose names appear in the section of the Prospectus dated 18 June 2020 (as may be amended from time to time) headed "DIRECTORY", accept responsibility for the information contained in this First Addendum.
+To the best of the knowledge and belief of the Directors (who have taken all reasonable care to ensure that such is the case), the information contained in this Annex I is in accordance with the facts and does not omit anything likely to affect the import of such information.